rlieben/Eindproject/REPORT.md

 The last script is showTooltip.js and is called when the mouse hovers over an element.
 It returns a tooltip with some info on the element.

 ## Challenges

+The first real challenge is one that is not documented, since it ocurred in the first week.
+I realized I had to take some time to transform my data, but I underestimated how much time it would take me.
+The data I used is functional brain data and it takes some time and several Matlab scripts and complex mathematical equations to extract good values from it.
+I already did this half a year ago, but it still was pretty hard to do it again, since I lost some of my Matlab scripts.
+This took up almost my entire first week and therefore the time loss, caused some difficulties later on.
+Starting with the first problem that is documented on day 6 (started counting when I started the progress), when I wanted to implement a dropdown menu for selecting the frail or non-frail dataset.
+I had some difficulties with loading the data twice using d3-queue and did not solve it after a whole day.
+This made me choose to move on for now and fix it later since time was short.
+The following days I implemented two datasets at once.
+This actually turned out to be a good decision, because the visualization is much more interesting when viewing the two network graphs at once.
+Nevertheless, because of time-pressure I made two seperate graph svgs and not one function that can make graphs based on 1 input, so I had a lot of duplicate code.
+I was not able to make an universal function due to time-issues.

+## Decisions

+The decision to show two graphs next to eachother was a good one, because comparing two networks is better when they are side to side than selected by a dropdown.
+The dropdown I implemented for my barchart is also very nice, because it is good to load different data there and compare it between the two networks.

+In an ideal world, I would've implemented a universal function that creates a network based on input data, and not a fixed function that always draws two, two data inputs.
+Also I would've have more input for the barchart.